PravunathSingh/Techsheel-Coding-Challenge/README.md

 - MUI has been used to style the UI
 - The dummy data is fetched from [dummyapi.io] (https://www.dummyapi.io/)

+###### Though there is an issue with the ADD functionality, one can see the added data in the console.

 ###### Extra Features:

 - Added a search bar to search users by name.